Here are the top Institutional holders of Porch Group Inc. (PRCH) shares

 The top institutional shareholder in the company is Granahan Investment Management Inc. with over 4.11 million shares valued at $58.6 million.
 The investor’s holdings represent 5.04% of the PRCH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Falcon Edge Capital, LP with 3.52 million shares valued at $50.21 million to account for 4.32% of the shares outstanding.
 The other top investors are Wellington Management Company, LLP which holds 2.27 million shares representing 2.79% and valued at over $32.45 million, while Kuvari Partners, LLP holds 2.71% of the shares totaling 2.21 million with a market value of $31.47 million.

-Porch Group Inc. (NASDAQ: PRCH) is 37.14% higher on its value in year-to-date trading and has touched a low of $9.15 and a high of $24.41 in the current 52-week trading range.
+Porch Group Inc. (NASDAQ: PRCH) is 32.80% higher on its value in year-to-date trading and has touched a low of $9.15 and a high of $24.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PRCH stock was last observed hovering at around $19.29 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $24.50 for the next 12 months.
-It is also 21.72% off the consensus price target high of $25.00 offered by 2 analysts, but current levels are 18.46% higher than the price target low of $24.00 for the same period.
+The PRCH stock was last observed hovering at around $19.29 in the last trading session, with the day’s loss setting it -0.34% off its average median price target of $24.50 for the next 12 months.
+It is also 24.2% off the consensus price target high of $25.00 offered by 2 analysts, but current levels are 21.04% higher than the price target low of $24.00 for the same period.

 Porch Group Inc. (PRCH) Analyst Forecasts